nembrinj/protofablab/topics/02_raspPI/README.md

 ![ifconfig](images/ifconfig.PNG)

 Then, log into your router.
 How exactly to do this depends on your internet service provider and your router.

+You can find the IP address of the router from your Pi with the following command:

+    ip route | grep default

-Often the router is accessible on the ip address http://192.168.0.1/.
+Often, the default gateway is http://192.168.0.1/.

 Enable port forwarding for the external port `80` (http) to the local port `80`.
 This might look like this: